 SharedPreferences pref = getSharedPreferences(getString(R.string.pref_file_name), Context.MODE_PRIVATE); SharedPreferences.Editor editor = pref.edit(); editor.putInt("String_key", 123); editor.putFloat("String_key", 0.6f); editor.putBoolean("String_key", true); editor.putLong("String_key", 999); editor.putString("String_key", "Name"); editor.putStringSet("String_key", myMap); editor.apply();

-Although to retrieve data from Shared Preferences we don’t need such SharedPreferences.Editor object instead we can call these below available methods directly with SharedPreferences instance called pref.
+Although to retrieve data from Shared Preferences we don’t need such SharedPreferences.Editor object.
+So we can call these below available methods directly with SharedPreferences instance called pref.

 pref.getInt("string_key", -1); pref.getFloat("string_key", 0.0f); pref.getBoolean("string_key", false); pref.getLong("string_key", 0); pref.getString("string_key", ""); pref.getStringSet("string_key", null);